author/shell/README.md

 Multipurpose tools require a layer of organizational overhead to help isolate different commands and features.
 This overhead is unnecessary in single purpose tools.
 Single purpose tools just need argument parsing, which the [@author.io/arg](https://github.com/author/arg) does very well.

-`@author.io/arg` is embedded in this framework, making `@author.io/shell` _capable_ of creating single purpose tools, but it's a bit redundant.
+`@author.io/arg` is embedded in this framework, making `@author.io/shell` _capable_ of creating single purpose tools, but it's merely unnecessary overhead for single purpose commands.

 **Think about how your tooling evolves...**

 Sometimes single purpose tools grow into multipurpose tools over time.
-Tools which start out using the `@author.io/arg` library be transitioned into multipurpose tools using `@author.io/shell`, with reasonable ease.
+Tools which start out using the `@author.io/arg` library can be transitioned into multipurpose tools using `@author.io/shell` (with reasonable ease).
 After all, they use the same code, just nicely separated by purpose.

 ## Installation & Usage

-### For Node (ES Modules)
+### For Modern Node (ES Modules)

 `npm install @author.io/node-shell`

-Please note, you'll need a verison of Node that support ESM Modules.
+Please note, you'll need a verison of Node that supports ES Modules.
 In Node 12, this feature is behind the `--experimental-modules` flag.
 It is available in Node 13+ without a flag, but your `package.json` file must have the `"type": "module"` attribute.
+This feature will be generally available in Node 14.0.0 (release date April 21, 2020).

-### For Node (CommonJS/require)
+### For Legacy Node (CommonJS/require)

 If you need to use the older CommonJS format (i.e. `require`), run `npm install @author.io/node-shell-legacy` instead.